 The idea that the Internet should be operated like a public “road” — carrying all traffic, with no discrimination against any traveler, no matter what size, shape or type — seems to many a bedrock principle.
-Under current Federal Communications Commission policy, broadband providers such as Verizon and Comcast must treat all content equally, including news sites, Facebook and Twitter, cloud-based business activities, role-playing games, Netflix videos, peer-to-peer music file sharing, photos on Flickr — even gambling activity and pornography.
+But should the Internet be regulated like other public utilities — like water or electricity?
+Under the prior FCC policy, Internet service providers such as Verizon and Comcast (ISPs)had to treat all content equally, including news sites, Facebook and Twitter, cloud-based business activities, role-playing games, Netflix videos, peer-to-peer music file sharing, photos on Flickr — even gambling activity and pornography.
 Citizens can run all manner of applications and devices, and no content provider is given preferential treatment or a faster “lane” than anyone else.
 No content can be blocked by Internet service providers or charged differential rates.

 That all data should zip through the “pipes” of the Internet on an equal basis appears to be a natural feature of the system.
-But this principle of “network neutrality” — a deliberately crafted feature that is enshrined in the FCC’s 2010 “Open Internet Order” — is facing major challenges.
+But this principle of “network neutrality” — a deliberately crafted feature that is enshrined in the FCC’s 2010 “Open Internet Order” — has faced major challenges.
 A lawsuit before the United States Court of Appeals for the District of Columbia Circuit, argued in September 2013, pitted the Federal Communications Commission (FCC) against Verizon.
 The verdict in the case, delivered January 2014, struck down the FCC’s rules.
-The outcomes of this, and the government’s response, remain unclear.
-However, in April 2014, the FCC indicated that it would allow companies such as Netflix to pay Internet service providers (ISPs) to provide faster “lanes” that would speed traffic.

-Verizon and other ISPs can currently do “reasonable network management” to keep data and content flowing; what they want is to have more control over traffic and be able to create faster Internet lanes.
-The companies assert that net-neutrality requirements are unconstitutional, and their elimination will create more business opportunities.
+Verizon and other ISPs have long been able to do “reasonable network management” to keep data and content flowing; what they want is to have more control over traffic and be able to create faster Internet lanes.
+Some companies assert that net neutrality requirements are unconstitutional, and their elimination will create more business opportunities.
 Supporters of the network neutrality principle disagree.
-(For a sense of the general dynamics of the case, see this post from the Digital Media Law Project.)

-Although the Federal Communications Commission continues to regulate Internet service providers, the reality is that the FCC has designated the Internet an “information” service, not a “telecommunications” service like telephone companies, and so may not be entitled to regulate the Internet as heavily as it currently does — to oversee an Internet service provider as a “common carrier.”
-This is indeed what the Court of the Appeals determined: That the FCC had overstepped its bounds.
+The FCC formerly designated the Internet an “information” service, not a “telecommunications” service like telephone companies, and so may not be entitled to regulate the Internet as heavily as it currently does — to oversee an Internet service provider as a “common carrier.”

 What exactly is at stake with the network neutrality principle?
-What would change if different packets of Internet data received differential treatment by the managers and gatekeepers of the broadband pipes?
 What are the broader societal and economic implications?
-Behind many of the arguments is a fundamental debate over who should pay for upgrades to and expansion of the current system.
+Behind many of the arguments is also a fundamental debate over who should pay for upgrades to and expansion of the current system.
 Although broadband speeds, price and availability in the United States once ranked high globally, they’re now similar to rates in other developed countries, according to OECD.
 It’s an issue news media have begun to pick up.

-Law professor Susan Crawford, of the Benjamin N. Cardozo School of Law and Harvard’s Berkman Center on Internet and Society, has argued extensively against Verizon’s position.
+Law professor Susan Crawford, of the Benjamin N. Cardozo School of Law and the Berkman Center, has argued extensively against Verizon’s position.
 Read the amicus brief she co-wrote to support the case of the FCC; it deconstructs many of the arguments currently being advanced for overturning net neutrality.

 For a sense of the wider economic reasons to support net neutrality, the paper “Subsidizing Creativity through Network Design: Zero-Pricing and Net Neutrality,” published in the Journal of Economic Perspectives, provides an overview.
 The authors, Robin S. Lee of New York University and Tim Wu of Columbia University — who helped coin the term “net neutrality” — look at the innovation possibilities enabled by the Internet and spell out why allowing “termination fees,” or costs imposed on content providers to reach customers, would be harmful.